 - Ph 211: Applications of Classical Physics: This is a course that Kip Thorne and I taught for many years at Caltech.
 I have taught the fluids and elasticity parts at Stanford.
 Kip and I are turning our lectures into a book.

-- Ph 216: Back of Envelope Physics: This is a first year graduate course that I taught once with a heavy emphasis on examples drawn on energy and the environment.
+- Ph 216: Back of Envelope Physics: This is a first year graduate course that I taught once with a heavy emphasis on examples drawn from energy and the environment.

 - Ph 361: Stars: This is an advanced graduate course that I created for students who had little prior exposure to stellar, structure, atmospheres, evolution and dynamics.